Friday, May 23, 2025

 • By saying “thank You”: every time we say “Thank You, God,” we are showing love and trust.

-🌟 Here is an activity for you to do: Think of ways you can show love to God (prayer, kindness and saying sorry).
+Here is an activity for you to do: Think of ways you can show love to God (kindness, prayer and saying sorry when you have made a mistake).

 Serving God means using our lives to make God happy and to help others.